Travel Information & Tips for your holidays in Cape Verde

-TACV Cabo Verde airlines offers flights to Cape Verde from Amsterdam, Rotterdam, Paris and Boston, among others.
+Cabo Verde Airlines offers flights to Cape Verde from Amsterdam, Rotterdam, Paris and Boston, among others.

 TUIfly offers connections from various German cities to Sal (SID) and Boa Vista (BVC) several times a week.
 Be sure to book the “Perfect”-tariff in order to have your luggage included in the price.

-Flights from UK to Sal (SID) and Boa Vista (BVC) with Thomson
+There are flights from UK to Sal (SID) and Boa Vista (BVC) with TUI

-Neos Air from Milano Malpensa (MXP) to Sal (SID).
+Check for flights from Milano Malpensa (MXP) to Sal (SID) with Eurowings and TUI.

 Vaccination and Health